Family Stories & Minutes of Meetings

 Faye was born in January 2010 with Malignant Infantile Osteopetrosis (MIOP).
 The pregnancy and birth were all normal and nothing was suspected until she was 8 weeks old.
 We began to suspect she couldn’t see and she constantly had a runny nose.
 We were eventually referred to the Bristol Eye Hospital where we were told she had delayed vision development.
 When Faye was 4 months old her head began to get very large very quickly.
 She was rushed into hospital where she had fluid drained from her skull.
 After many tests Faye was finally diagnosed at Bristol Children’s Hospital with MIOP.
 Fortunately, she was able to have a Bone Marrow Transplant and has now got 100% donor cells from an anonymous donor.
-Faye is blind because her optic nerves were crushed by overgrown bone as she developed in the womb.
-She is now 5 years old and goes to a mainstream primary school.
-Her development is delayed but there is support in place to provide her with an excellent education and we believe that nothing is impossible.
+Faye is blind because her optic nerves were crushed by overgrown bone as she developed in the womb, she also has Hydrocephalus and other global developmental delays.
+Faye is now 12 years old and goes to a specialist education facility near her home.
+Although her development is delayed, there is support in place to provide her with an excellent education and we believe that nothing is impossible.

 At about 8 weeks old we noticed Imogen's eyes were flickering and going cross eyed.
 When we mentioned this to the health visitor, she immediately got the doctor in.
 She was sent for scans as also her fontanelle wasn't quite right, and also saw an ophthalmologist.
 The scans showed nothing abnormal, but she was diagnosed with nystagmus.
 We saw a paediatrician every few months, and when she was 8 months old she had a blood test, and our Osteopetrosis journey began.
 12th Jan 2011 we had the diagnosis at Bristol Childrens Hospital.
 A day we'll never forget.